 Taken together, the results of this section provide support for the sophistication hypothesis.
-The structural model is qualitatively consistent with the patterns observed in subjects' beliefs data, it captures the stylized fact of the sophistication gap, and it implies degrees of sophistication that correlate strongly with the direct measures.
+The structural model is able to explain, qualitatively, the large majority of patterns observed across subjects, it captures the stylized fact of the sophistication gap, and it implies degrees of sophistication that correlate strongly with the direct measures.